-While at the house, visitors are shown an eight-minute film about Poe’s life before walking through the empty rooms.
+While at the tiny house, visitors are shown an eight-minute film about Poe’s life before walking through the empty rooms.
 It’s easy to imagine how Poe was inspired to create works like The Telltale Heart, as he sat alone with his thoughts in the stark rooms with their peeling paint and cold, brick hearths.

-Visitors can choose to tour the house on their own or with a tour guide that brings Poe’s writing to life through stories of his literary career, his struggle with poverty, and the illness and death of his beloved wife.
+Visitors can choose to tour the house on their own or with a tour guide that brings Poe’s legacy to life through stories of his literary career, his struggle with poverty, and the illness and death of his beloved wife.